 Each panel member will pay to the Association a nonrefundable annual membership fee of $50.00 no later than January 1 of each year, or at such other time as the Board of Trustees may designate.
-Applications for membership received by the Association within six month of the expiration of the annual membership (after July 1) shall pay $25.00.
-Such fees will be sued to defray the costs of operation of the Service.
+Such fees will be ensued to defray the costs of operation of the Service.
 Failure to pay such fee will result in the removal of the lawyer's name from the panel.

 VI.
 Removal/Withdrawal from Membership

 a.†††††††† The grounds for exclusion from the panel as set forth in paragraph IV (a)(1), above, shall make removal of a panel member mandatory.
 The Committee may at any time remove a panel member from the panel for good cause.
 Any person removed for good cause, however, shall have a right to have the action reviewed by and before the Trustees of the SCBA.
 The request for a review shall be in writing to the Trustees of the SCBA within thirty days after receipt by the party so removed of notice of his/her removal.
 No case shall be referred to the attorney requesting review while the review is pending.
 If after the review the Trustees order reinstatement, the member's name shall be placed on the panel.

 b.†††††††† Any member of the Association whose application is rejected for good cause shall have a similar right of review by and before the Trustees of the Association.
 The applicant of notice of the rejection of his/her application shall make the request for review in writing to the Trustees within thirty (30) days after receipt by the Committee.
 If after review the Trustees order the member's name to be added to the panel, the name shall be placed on the panel.